 - Some studies indicate rates of FASD are 17 to 19 times higher in child welfare systems than in the general population.
 (2) Without being identified as having a confirmed or suspected FASD, these children and their families are not accessing the crucial FASD-informed supports and services needed.

-This will no doubt reveal concrete statistics that can be used to further guide policy in other state and hopefully other countries follow the lead.
+This will no doubt reveal concrete statistics that can be used to further guide policy in other states and hopefully other countries will follow the lead.
 You can read more here: PROOF Alliance: Landmark Legislation

 Feel free to comment below if you have statistics for other countries or have links to additional studies.

 Come back tomorrow for Day 46.
 We will be sharing information for, about and from caregivers.